Chatfield High School (Colorado): Athletics

-Chatfield has produced well-known athletes such as twin brothers Taylor Rogers and Tyler Rogers, LenDale White, Katie Hnida, and Zac Robinson.
-In 2001 Chatfield's football team went undefeated, winning the JeffCo and State Championships and ending the season ranked 11th in the nation.
+Chatfield has produced well-known athletes such as twin brothers Taylor Rogers and Tyler Rogers, LenDale White, Zac Robinson, and Katie Hnida.
+In 2001, Chatfield's football team went undefeated, winning the JeffCo and State Championships and ending the season ranked 11th in the nation.

 Chatfield's athletic rival is Columbine High School.

 Performing arts and other activities

 Chatfield has been "nationally recognized as an outstanding theatre school", known for putting on ambitious productions such as Mary Zimmerman's Metamorphoses (play), in which students constructed and used a swimming pool onstage.
 Chatfield's Troupe #4126 has made consistent appearances at the JeffCo Theatre Festival and the Colorado Thespian Conference.

 Chatfield's choir program has participated in JeffCo All County Honor Choir and the Colorado All State Choir.

 Awards and recognition

 Chatfield's pom squad won 1st in league for the 2006–2007 year as well as 3rd at the NDA nationals in Florida.

 In 2009, the Lady Chargers varsity soccer team took state.

 Chatfield's improv troupe won the Critic's Choice and performed on the main stage at the 54th Thespian Conference on December 8, 2018.